rohany/rohany.github.io/src/content/blog/legate-blog.md

-While I've mostly touched on scientific use-cases of cuNumeric so far, we are also working with users of cuNumeric who are applying it to large data analysis workloads. cuNumeric supports a large subset of NumPy and has a unique set of features, which is (to my knowledge) not offered by any other competing NumPy replacement. cuNumeric is an NVIDIA supported product with a beta release tag, and I encourage you to give it a try!
+While I've mostly touched on scientific use-cases of cuNumeric so far, we are also working with users of cuNumeric who are applying it to large data analysis workloads. cuNumeric supports a large subset of NumPy and has a unique set of features, which is (to my knowledge) not offered by any other competing distributed NumPy replacement. cuNumeric is an NVIDIA supported product with a beta release tag, and I encourage you to give it a try!
 For readers interested in more details about cuNumeric, please check out the [SC 2019 publication](https://lightsighter.org/pdfs/legate-preprint.pdf).